By Joe Pikas

 While there’s no one-size-fits-all fix, having the right tools in place can make the difference between reactive firefighting and proactive pipeline safety.

-That’s where platforms like Technical Toolboxes’ AC Mitigation PowerTool (ACPT) come in—designed to help engineers model AC effects, assess risk, and generate compliant reports.
-ACPT supports steady-state and fault current modeling, integrates with GIS data, and helps eliminate the guesswork from AC mitigation.
+That’s where platforms like Technical Toolboxes’ AC Mitigation PowerTool (ACPT) come in, designed to help engineers model AC effects on buried pipelines, assess risk, and generate compliant reports.
+ACPT supports steady-state and fault current modeling, integrates with GIS data, and helps eliminate the guesswork from AC mitigation on buried pipelines.

 Want to see it in action?